Skip to main content

 Flask backend

 Provides query text lookup for Grafana dashboards (joining pg_stat_statements queryid with actual SQL).
+The backend listens on port 8000 inside the Docker network and is not published to the host, so reach its health endpoint from within the network:

 Health check: